Shopify/yjit-metrics/README.md

 ### Benchmark data

-You can run `./basic_benchmark.rb` to clone appropriate other repositories (yjit, yjit-bench) and run the benchmarks.
+You can run `./basic_benchmark.rb` to clone appropriate other repositories (yjit, ruby-bench) and run the benchmarks.
 You can also specify one or more benchmark names on the command line to run only those benchmarks: `./basic_benchmark.rb activerecord`

 `basic_benchmark.rb` also accepts many other parameters, such as a `--skip-git-updates` parameter for runs after the first to not "git pull" its repos and rebuild Ruby.